Glebux/RobloxAPI/README.md

-# RobloxSDK WIP
+# RobloxAPI WIP
-SDK for Roblox written in php
+API for Roblox written in php